 Which James Bond was filmed in Portugal?
 On Her Majesty’s Secret Service!

-In the classic 1969 James Bond film On Her Majesty’s Secret Service, Agent 007, played by George Lazenby, takes audiences on a thrilling adventure filled with high-stakes espionage and breathtaking locations.
-This installment is particularly memorable for its stunning Portuguese settings, which add an exotic flair to the film’s dramatic sequences.
-The opulent Estoril Palacio Hotel in Estoril serves as a glamorous backdrop, while the wild beauty of Guincho Beach in Cascais provides a striking contrast.
+In the classic 1969 James Bond film On Her Majesty’s Secret Service, Agent 007, played by George Lazenby, takes audiences on another thrilling adventure filled with high-stakes espionage.
+This installment is particularly memorable for its stunning Portuguese filming locations, which add an exotic flair to the film’s dramatic sequences.
+The opulent Estoril Palacio Hotel serves as a glamorous backdrop, as does Lisbon’s Praça Dom Pedro IV and the wild beauty of Cascais’ beautiful beaches.

 The Wine Show